 HMRC’s Social Care Update

-In somewhat of a shock move, HMRC announced last Friday (17th August) that it would continue to operate the SCCS, original timescales and requirements included.
+In somewhat of a shock move, HMRC announced on Friday (17th of August) that it would continue to operate the SCCS, original timescales and requirements included.
 In effect, this means that:-

 - The self-review must be completed and their declaration submitted to HMRC confirming the outcome, by no later than 31 December 2018; and